 Here, we focus on two age groups, those aged 15-64, containing most of the working age population, and the elderly, those aged 85 or more, many of whom will have been residents in care homes.
 The evidence here confirms the point made in section 5, that the percentage increase in mortality risk due to the pandemic, measured by the P-score, was higher for older ages.
 As in section 6, we present the cumulated P-scores over time to get a comprehensive summary measure of the impact of the pandemic for the two age groups.
 We use the same length of period, 11 weeks, for each country, sufficient to measure the extent of the first wave of the pandemic, though the actual weeks chosen will differ by country as before (see Table 2).
 What differs from section 6 is that for reasons of data access, ‘England and Wales’ as an entity are examined here, rather than England alone and other regions of the UK.
 Cumulating the P-scores for both age groups in Figure 5, shows that in all countries, P-scores are lower for the 15-64 age group than for the 85+ age group.
 ‘England and Wales’ lies slightly below Spain for the 85+ age group but is well above it for the working age group of 15-64.
 In ranking, Belgium, Italy, France and the Netherlands follow Spain and ‘England and Wales’ for the older age group.
 But Belgium, France and the Netherlands seem to have sustained far lower deaths than Spain and Italy, and especially ‘England and Wales’, amongst the working age population group.

-In section 5 we discussed the age-profile of P-scores and comparing the ratio of the P-score for the group of working age adults (15-64) to that of the group of older adults, e.g. those over 85.
-From Figure 5 it is apparent that ‘England and Wales’ has by far the highest such ratio of (cumulative) P-scores, and the range across these countries is huge, with the Netherlands, France and Belgium all very low.
-It is unclear to what extent this is due to differences in rates of infection or differences in mortality risk once infected.
+It is unclear to what extent these striking differences are due to differences in rates of infection or differences in mortality risk once infected.
 Over the 11 pandemic weeks, the cumulative P-score for the 15-64 age group in France was negative, though in the middle of the period there were some weeks when it was positive, see Figure 6.
 This suggests that social distancing and related measures in France may have reduced deaths from other causes for the working age population, which actually saved lives over the first-wave pandemic period.
 The Netherlands and Belgium also have remarkably low cumulative P-scores for the 15-64 age group and a number of weeks with negative P-scores.

 The increase in expected years of life lost, is another measure of the pandemic’s impact (section 3).
 Average life expectancy in the 15-64 age group is obviously substantially higher than the average for the 85+ age group, so many more expected years of life are lost in each excess death among the younger group than among the older.
 From the higher incidence of deaths among the working age population in England (which dominates the ‘England and Wales’ figures), it is obvious that England is easily the worst in Europe in terms of expected years of lives lost.